-Teams should have all of their affiliations submitted to the SMHA office by December 1, 2022.
-Modifications must be submitted to the SMHA office no later than January 6, 2023.
+Teams should have all of their affiliations submitted to the SMHA office by December 1, 2023.

 6. U9 and U11 teams may affiliate a maximum of 6 skaters from a lower division, age classification or category of hockey registered from the parent zone.

 7. Teams with less than 15 skaters: U18 teams with less than 15 skaters may affiliate a maximum of 14 skaters plus 2 goaltenders.
 U13 and U15 Teams with less than 15 skaters may affiliate 12 skaters plus 2 goaltenders.
 U9 and U11 teams with less than 15 players may affiliate a maximum of 8 players.

 8. The following list indicates the direction in which player movement may take place:

 U18AA may affiliate from U18 A, U18 B, U16AA, U15AA (maximum of four (4)14-year-old players) and U15 A

 U18A may affiliate from U18 B, U18C, U15 AA, U15 A and U15 B